-I have been participating in and hosting a lot of Twitter parties lately, and I’m having so much fun!
-But, I do remember the first time I tried to participate.
+Twitter parties are so much fun, but I do remember the first time I tried to participate.
 I couldn’t figure out “where” it was, and once I did, I had a really hard time understanding what was going on.
 If you’ve tried to participate in a Twitter party and felt lost, or if you’ve been wanting to stick your toe in the ocean of Twitter parties, read on.
 I hope I can answer some of your questions and talk you into joining the fun!

 If you have a business and are not taking advantage of Twitter, get started today!
 I went to a wine festival a couple of months ago and was shocked at how many companies did not have a Twitter account.
 It’s free, so why wouldn’t you want to take advantage of free advertising?

 First of all, what is a Twitter party?

 A Twitter party is simply a “chat” focused on a brand or theme.
 I hosted a party last week for Vonage.
 This party focused on keeping in touch with friends and family with the Vonage app while traveling.
 The questions were about travel and keeping in touch, and there were gift cards for winners chosen randomly.